 Outgoing layer animation

-The easiest way to start with the outgoing animation is selecting the predefined " Bottom" animation.
-Be sure to change the offset to the same value as the incoming animation, just make it negative.
+Select the Fade animation, and change the offset to the same value as the incoming animation, just make it negative.
 If you changed the easing, change it here as well.

 If you increased the Duration at the previous step, you should do the same here.
 Be sure to use the same values at both places.